 The Leader in Me process was designed to help teachers develop leadership skills in their students.
 Helping students discover their own unique strengths allows teachers to find opportunities for every child to shine—to be a leader.
 Incorporating the common language of the 7 Habits (The 7 Habits of Happy Kids) into all curriculum areas deepens student understanding and acknowledges what the school and teacher believe to be important.

 This program is open to all students in grades four to nine, and focuses on two streams of interest: pre-engineering and multimedia.
-Pre-Engineering studies focus on robotics, electrical design, CAD, computer sciences including coding.
+Pre-Engineering studies focus on robotics, electrical design, Computer-Aided Design (CAD), computer sciences including coding.
 Multimedia studies focus on photography, movie-making, sound editing and art design.
 The Tech-Trades Academy runs as an after school program weekly for one hour.